jackievaleri/BioAutoMATED/BioAutoMATED_Installation_Guide.md

 9. To close the notebook, press Ctrl+C in terminal.
 All changes made to files in your current directory are saved to your local machine.

-Troubleshooting:
+## Troubleshooting:

 Problem: When I pull the Docker repository, I get a “permission denied” or “unauthorized: incorrect username or password” error.
 Solution: Login to your Docker account before pulling, for example with the command “docker login –username [your username]”.

 Problem: The page buffers but never loads when I enter the address for the Jupyter notebook.
 Solution: This problem could be caused by a variety of issues, but we often see it when there is an issue connecting with the port.
 Check that port 8888 is available on your machine.
 If you are using a platform like Google Cloud Platform to make a virtual machine, it is also important to make a firewall rule for port 8888 if you are using a virtual machine on Google Cloud Platform, for instance.
-For example, here is the output of the GCP VM firewall rule below.
 You may not want to use the 0.0.0.0/0 (open to everything) IP range if you have not specified which instances this firewall rule is applicable for, or else your system will be open to anyone.

 Problem: I have an M1 or M2 Mac and Docker seems to be running slowly.
 Solution: We are working on optimizing the build for Macs with M1/2 Apple chips.
 Please see point #2 under the Docker installation instructions.
 Unfortunately, this is a wider problem with the new Apple silicon chips and we will be closely following developments in this space.